Patrick F. Ledger, Chief Executive Officer

 - Managing North American Electric Reliability Corporation (NERC) and Western Electricity Coordinating Council (WECC) compliance for the plant

-- Blending coal, which results in higher efficiencies and fuel savings leading to lower and more stable rates for members, and
+- Blending coal, which results in higher efficiencies and fuel savings leading to lower and more stable rates, and

 - Managing generating unit operations and maintenance.
 His team has conducted 12 successful major overhauls on a six-year cycle and 30 annual overhauls.

 Mike joined Arizona G&T Cooperatives in 1977, and has worked as fuel material handler, auxiliary operator, control room operator, shift supervisor, operations manager and manager of power production.